 Field Equipment Requirements (minimum)

-3. Shoes–preferably hiking boots or at least ‘hi-top’ sneakers/athletic shoes.
-You must have real closed shoes or you won’t be allowed on the field trip.
+- Shoes: hiking boots or at least ‘hi-top’ sneakers/athletic shoes are recommended.
+You must have closed shoes or you will not be allowed on the field trip.

-5. Eye protection–you MUST have eye protection.
+- Eye protection: you MUST have eye protection.
 Sunglasses are

 Field Trip Hours